My Work

 Science Communication through Hip-Hop

 Dr. Baxter’s approach to science communication uses rap and hip-hop culture to translate complex scientific concepts for broad audiences.
-This work is grounded in her research on culturally responsive science communication and has reached audiences in the tens of millions.
+This work is grounded in her research on culturally responsive science communication and has reached audiences in the hundreds of millions.

 NASA Did That